awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 Symmetric encryption KMS keys can have one of the following key material origin values\.

 **`AWS_KMS`**
-AWS KMS creates and manages the key material for the KMS key in its own key store\.
+AWS KMS creates and manages the key material for the KMS key in AWS KMS\.
 This is the default and the recommended value for most KMS keys\.
 For help creating keys with key material from AWS KMS, see [Creating keys](create-keys.md)\.

 **`EXTERNAL`**